 I am licensed as an architect in Massachusetts and Vermont.
 I hold an NCARB certification, LEED Accreditation, and MCPPO Certification for School Project Designers and Project Managers.
 I am a member of the American Institute of Architects (AIA).

 My experience in architecture and the construction industry covers nearly 50 years.
 I have worked as a drafter, designer, job captain, project manager, Clerk-of-the-Works, project architect, construction administrator, and manager of production.
 I first worked in an architect’s office during summer breaks in high school in the mid 1960’s.
 After an enlistment in the U.S. Navy, I worked for an architectural millwork subcontractor.
 I completed my undergraduate degree at M.I.T. in 1974.
 Then I worked for a home builder for 2 years.
 From 1977 until 2006, I worked as an employee in architecture firms in Seattle and Vermont.

-My professional experience includes highrise office buildings, a 2-level regional mall, 20 public school projects, several warehouse-office complexes, a steel fabrication facility, a high-tech defense training facility, government buildings, residential projects, and other building types.
+My professional experience includes high-rise office buildings, a 2-level regional mall, 20+ public school projects (mostly in Massachusetts), several warehouse-office complexes, a steel fabrication facility, a high-tech defense training facility, government buildings, residential projects, and other building types.

 Managing production for a firm of about 50 architects heightened my interest in effective management, and I earned a Master’s degree in Administration and Management from Saint Michael’s College in 2006.
 I have completed mediation training courses through Woodbury College and Pepperdine University’s Straus Institute for Dispute Resolution.
-I recently completed Certified Passive House Consultant (CPHC®) training and received my certification from Passive House Institute U.S. (PHIUS).
+In 2015, I completed Certified Passive House Consultant (CPHC®) training and received a certification from Passive House Institute U.S. (PHIUS).

 Please give me a call if you have questions or would like to talk about a building issue or a building project.